 We will always try to ensure the data we hold about you is accurate and relevant.
 If you believe the information we hold about you is out of date or incorrect, please tell a member of staff or see the contacting us section below.
 You will need a form of identification to request any changes.

-You can contact us using the details below to restrict the processing of your data including some processing we do under legitimate business interests.
+You can restrict the processing of your data including some processing we do under legitimate business interests.

 In some circumstances you can ask us to transfer your information to another organisation.

 Objection to processing

 You can object to the processing of your data in certain circumstances such as marketing.